1711-Games/LGNC/README.md

 * in `POST` requests data is always sent in body as JSON or MsgPack
 * SSL must be terminated on reverse-proxy level (nginx etc.)

+### tl;dr

+LGNC is not a framework, but a convention on sending requests over networks (not just HTTP): it defines request/response envelope format, ensures that all participants know signatures of all contracts (i.e. no blackboxes/gentlemen's agreements), and guarantees that assertions above will be rock hard regardless of concrete language implementation.

+### Use cases

+There are two main use cases for LGNC:

+1. iOS app + backend: say you have a mobile application<sup id="a1">[*](#f1)</sup>, and most probably you would want it to communicate with your backend.
+Usually it's a blackbox backend on PHP/Python/Java/.NET/Go, and you send requests to it using Alamofire/URLSession/Swift-NIO.
+The problem here is that your contract with backend may break at any time, not to mention that you have to map every request/response to a struct/class, and sometimes response might be in a slightly different format (remember that "do we send booleans as true/false or 0/1?" discussion).
+LGNC allows you to just dodge all that problems, proceeding directly to business tasks.
+All you have to negotiate with backend team is a contract signature in clean and simple YAML format, after that you generate boilerplate contracts for your app and execute them directly (as code, not JSON or whatever), without having to bother about transport or format details, and in the meantime BE team does precisely the same thing: they generate boilerplate contracts for BE, guarantee them and just hook up business logic to them.
+You will never catch an "oof, I expected this field to be integer, and it actually is, but for some reason it is in quotes, and because of that Codable failed to decode response entity, _le sigh_".
+Even more, if you care about timings (we all hate slow webservices/apps) you don't have to communicate with your backend via HTTP, because LGNC offers you a much simpler and compact TCP protocol LGNP, which does absolutely everything you would _generally_ want from HTTP, just in a more compact way.
+Still, if certain contract must be available from HTTP, it is totally not a problem, see details below on that.

+2. Second most common use case for LGNC is a microservice system.
+Contrary to popular belief, microservice architecture is not an enterprise thing (a webstore may consist of auth service, merchant service, billing service, customer support service, and God knows what else), but people are often scared by apparent complexity of it (generally all API endpoints are poorly documented somewhere deep in Confluence, and basically are just gentlemen's agreements), whereas microservice arch is a quite reasonable approach for many (but not all) cases.
+And LGNC might be _the_ tool for building a reliable, maintainable and robust multiservice stack: you define all your services and contracts in one place that is common for all services (again, your services aren't necessarily written in one language, it just a hub, source of truth), generate skeleton contracts for the service you will implement, as well as contracts for services you want to communicate with, and then just execute those contracts as if it's a module in your service, and not a dedicated service written in a different language on a remote machine.

+<sub><b id="f1">*</b> It's not necessarily just an _iOS_ app.
+As we add more languages (like Kotlin),
+Android apps would also be able to use LGNC absolutely the same way as iOS/macOS ecosystem (and Linux) can do now. [↩](#a1)</sub>

 ## Supported languages

 Currently LGNC is fully supported in Swift 5.2 by [LGNC-Swift](https://github.com/1711-Games/LGNC-Swift).
 Closest